Port of Call is following the Journey of Thomas Bexon as he hits the road and surfs and shapes in France, USA and Australia.

 Thomas and Uppercut Deluxe have collaborated to make 3 limited boards that will be given away over the next 9 weeks.
 For those who don't know Thomas Bexon we sat down with him to pick his brain about life, shaping and following the eternal stoke.

-Enjoy part 2 of the interview and welcome to Port of Call, Australia.
+Enjoy part 1 of the interview and welcome to Port of Call.
+Follow the journey over on Instagram and Facebook for you chance to win.